 The Right Tool for the Job

-"The feedback from the Endless Pool, with the mirrors and the current, is amazing," Karlyn has found from her years of coaching in her own Original Endless Pool.
+"The feedback from the Endless Pool, with the mirrors and the current, is amazing," Karlyn has found from her years of coaching in her own Endless Pools Original Series pool.
 "Whether you're elite, whether you're a beginner, everybody gets feedback they can use."

 Monique praised Karlyn for her "descriptive imagery"; watch the full video of this swim lesson, and you'll hear Karlyn reference skydiving, Hawaii Five-O, octopus tentacles, and for Monique, tennis.